 The Southern Europeans’ response was to start printing what they could no longer borrow.
 Aided by the European Central Bank – which loosened its collateral policy for refinancing credits and increased its tolerance for emergency liquidity assistance and credits under the Agreement on Net Financial Assets – they drew hundreds of billions of euros out of the monetary system through so-called Target overdrafts.
 And from 2010 onward, they were the recipients of EU fiscal rescue packages.

 But, because financial markets viewed these rescue packages as insufficient, the ECB, in 2012, issued a promise to cover unlimited member-state government bonds under its “outright monetary transactions” program, turning them into de facto euro bonds.
-Finally, in 2015, the ECB launched its quantitative-easing program, whereby member states’ central banks bought €2.4 billion ($2.8 billion) worth of securities, including €2 billion of government bonds.
+Finally, in 2015, the ECB launched its quantitative-easing program, whereby member states’ central banks bought €2.4 trillion ($2.8 trillion) worth of securities, including €2 trillion of government bonds.
 Accordingly, the eurozone’s monetary base grew dramatically, from €1.2 trillion to over €3 trillion.